atc-net/atc-rest-api-generator/README.md

 * atc-rest-api-generator options-file create command
  * Api-Options file
     Generator->UseNullableReferenceTypes has been removed (default in c# 10)
+* CLI command argument '--useAuthorization' has been deprecated, in favor of custom extension flags in API specification.
+See section below. '[Autuhorize]' attribute is now set by default on controller level.
  ```

 ## Projects in the repository